-Through out the season we have competitions for our members to take part in.
-As a club that embraces digital photography we have both printed image and digital projected image competitions.
-We have six rounds of the league based ImageZ Club Challenge and three other “winner on the night” competitions during the season.
+Throughout the season we have competitions for all our members to enter.
+As a club that embraces digital photography, we have both printed image and digital projected image competitions.
+During the season we have five rounds of the league based ImageZ Club Challenge and three other “winner on the night” competitions.

 ImageZ Club Challenge

 This is a “league competition” that comprises five separate rounds with points from each round counting to determine the winner of the ImageZ Club Challenge trophy.
 The person most likely to win this major competition is the member who enters all of the rounds.

 Entries for the competition are submitted as digital files to the Internal Competition Secretary, this keeps the cost of competing down since you don’t need to prepare or purchase prints and mounts.

 At each round there is a set “theme” and an “open” category of competition.
 Members can submit up to three images in total for each round.
 This could be one in the open category, and two in the “theme” category -OR- two in the open and one in the “theme” section.
 You can also choose to enter just two pictures, one in each category.
 The best score from the theme and the best score from the open category at each round are used to determine the score for that round.

 These three competitions award a winner on the night, the judge will score all pictures and the top scoring images are then shortlisted for the judge to select the 1st, 2nd and 3rd best of the competition.
 There is a trophy for each winner of these competitions.